evekremer/coding_challenge/README.md

 ### Client

-'Client_demo.rb' provides a short demo of a client-server connection, including sample commands sent and received with their corresponding actions, which is invoked by:
+'Client_demo.rb' provides a short demo of a client-server connection, including sample commands sent and received and their corresponding actions, which is invoked by:

 - `$ ruby ./lib/memcached/client_demo.rb <socket_address> <socket_port>`

-Additionally, 'Client.rb' allows to send requests to server and receive responses through the command line, which is invoked by:
+Additionally, 'Client.rb' allows to send requests to server and receive responses through the command line, invoked by:

 - `$ ruby ./lib/memcached/client.rb <socket_address> <socket_port>`